Curse of the ninth

 The curse of the ninth is a superstition connected with the history of classical music.
-It is the belief that a ninth symphony is destined to be a composer's last and that the composer will be fated to die while or after writing it, or before completing a tenth.
+It is the belief that a ninth symphony is destined to be a composer's last, and that the composer will be fated to die while composing it, after composing it, or before completing a tenth.

 History

 The curse of the ninth superstition originated in the late-Romantic period of classical music.
 According to Arnold Schoenberg, the superstition began with Gustav Mahler, who, after writing his Eighth Symphony, wrote Das Lied von der Erde, which, while structurally a symphony, was able to be disguised as a song cycle, each movement being a setting of a poem for soloist and orchestra.
 Then he wrote his Ninth Symphony and thought he had beaten the curse, but died with his Tenth Symphony incomplete.

 This superstition, however, was only hatched by Mahler.
 Before him, Beethoven and Schubert had died before or while writing their tenth symphonies.
 Upon realizing this, Mahler created the curse of the ninth and led this superstition into popularity by seemingly proving it true.
-This superstition has, however, lost popularity, and while it is spoken about, proof of it has not happened recently as it did in the era of Beethoven and Mahler.
-As Maddy Shaw Roberts writes, "The Curse of the Nine is a great story, and it probably fueled a lot of the angst behind Mahler’s heart-wrenching symphonies.
-But perhaps it’s best to treat it as a superstition."
+This superstition has, however, lost popularity, and while it is spoken about, any possible "proof" of it has not happened recently as it did in the era of Beethoven and Mahler.
+As Maddy Shaw Roberts writes, "The Curse of the Nine is a great story, and it probably fueled a lot of the angst behind Mahler's heart-wrenching symphonies.
+But perhaps it's best to treat it as a superstition."

-After Beethoven, Schubert and Mahler, some composers cited as examples of the curse include:
+After Beethoven, Schubert, and Mahler, some composers cited as examples of the curse include: